Devoney/CreateMask/CONTRIBUTING.md

 - Code refactored or introduced is unit tested.
 - There are no to do's in the code
 - The related issue is closed.
-- The commits that close an issue are linked in the comment section of the issue.
+- The commits that close an issue are linked in the comment section of the issue, if not done automatically by git.
+- Bugs and features are added to the release notes describing what was changed in layman terms as much as possible.